mdcutone/psychxr/README.md

 ## Big Changes Coming Soon!

 PsychXR 0.2 is in the works, supporting Numpy integration and a cleaner API. *These are breaking changes!* However, the API will become mostly stable after the 0.2 release.
 The Rift class in PsychoPy will be updated to accomodate these changes.
+We also have a website (http://psychxr.org/) which will host PsychXR's documentation in the future.

 ## Installing